Insulin pump line failure

 • Disconnect the pump from your body.

-• Enter the BGL in the pump, change the recommended bolus to the urgent dose just injected and deliver the insulin correction into the air.
+• Enter the BGL into the pump, change the recommended bolus to the urgent dose just injected and deliver the insulin correction into the air.

 • Complete a full insulin reservoir, line and cannula change and reconnect your pump.
-It is ok for basal insulin to be running at this time.
+It is ok for basal insulin to be running at this time (manual mode).

 Urgent dose will change as PTDD changes.
 Please update this dose regularly.